blockapps/charity-raffle/README.md

 Running the following commands will generate the directory structure and the zip archive under the `build` folder.

 ```
-cd ui
 npm install
 npm run build
 ```

-The data in `metadata.json` is populated from `ui/package.json`.
+The data in `metadata.json` is populated from `package.json`.

-This zip archive under `ui/build/app.zip` can be uploaded directly to STRATO.
+This zip archive under `build/app.zip` can be uploaded directly to STRATO.

 ## Deploying on STRATO
 Perform the following steps to deploy this demo app on STRATO.